Escape-Hatch-Co/Esc-Fly-Resizer-Gutenberg/README.md

 1. If the image exists, it is simply returned from the server as usual (the endpoint is never hit).
 2. If the image does _not_ exist:
-	- The image is generated and saved to the `fly-images` folder, so that the image will exist for subsequent visitors.
+	- The image is generated and saved to the `fly-images` folder with the appropriate width, height and cropping, so that the image will exist for subsequent visitors.
 	- The image binary is returned in the response so that the original requester receives the image as well (albeit slightly slower because the image must be generated)

 That's it!